Parallel-in-Time/PFASST/doc/source/installing.md

 There are a few tweaks and special care require to get up and running on supercomputers.
 We have compiled a few working walk-throughs at \subpage page_supercomputers .

+### Score-P and other compiler wrappers

+It is possible to use extra compiler wrappers like Score-P when compiling.
+See \subpage page_scorep.

 ## Building with vanilla make

 A sample `Makefile` is included in the `advection_diffusion` example.
 This may be of particular